abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 We've tried using smaller numbers of larger modules in the past, but we found no advantage when using bigger modules.
-The build speed for a full build roughly remains the same no matter how many modules we have (~2 minutes).
+The build speed for a full build roughly remains the same no matter how many modules we have (~2 minutes using the MSVC compiler with MSBuild).

 Smaller modules provide the follwoing advantages: